Bass Brewery: Brewery museum

 Sited next to the brewery, the Bass Museum of Brewing (later renamed the Coors Visitor Centre & The Museum of Brewing), was Burton-upon-Trent's largest tourist attraction until closed by Coors in June 2008.
 A steering group was established to investigate re-opening, and the museum was relaunched in May 2010 as the National Brewery Centre.
+It closed in 2022.

 Branding

 Bass was a pioneer in international brand marketing.
 "Many years before 1855" Bass applied a red triangle to casks of its Pale Ale.
 After 1855 the triangles were red, white or blue depending on which of three breweries it came from, but all bottles of Pale Ale had the red triangle from that date.
-The blue triangle was briefly revived after World War II for Pale Ale that wasn't bottle conditioned.
+The blue triangle was briefly revived after World War II for Pale Ale that was not bottle conditioned.
 The Bass Red Triangle was the first trade mark to be registered under the UK's Trade Marks Registration Act 1875.
 The Act came into effect on 1 January 1876 and legend has it that a Bass employee queued overnight outside the registrar's office on New Year's Eve in order to be the first in line to register a trade mark the next morning.
-As a result, Bass, Ratcliff & Gretton Limited received the first two registrations, the Bass Red Triangle for their pale ale and the Bass Red Diamond next for their strong ale.
+As a result, Bass, Ratcliff & Gretton Limited received the first six registrations, the Bass Red Triangle for their pale ale and the Bass Red Diamond next for their strong ale (Numbers 3 to 6 have been abandoned).
 The trade marks are now owned by Brandbrew SA, an InBev subsidiary based in Luxembourg.
 In June 2013 InBev renamed Bass Pale Ale as Bass Trademark No.1.

 Bottles of Bass with the Red Triangle logo have occasionally appeared in art and literature, including Édouard Manet's 1882 painting A Bar at the Folies-Bergère and in over 40 paintings by Picasso, mostly at the height of his Cubist period around 1914.
 In the "Oxen of the Sun" episode of James Joyce's Ulysses, Bloom observes the Bass logo.